 Depending on when you arrive, I consider day 1 as your first full day in Singapore.
-For me, it’s always the day where I love to visit some of the biggest highlights and wander around the different neighborhoods to get a good impression of the city.
+For me, it’s always the day when I love to visit some of the biggest highlights and wander around the different neighborhoods to get a good impression of the city.
 And that’s exactly what the planning below looks like.

-Tip: get the Singapore City Pass which gives you unlimited hop-on hop-off transportation and 2 attraction tickets so you can see as much as possible in a short time.
+TIP: get the Singapore City Pass which gives you unlimited hop-on hop-off transportation and 2 attraction tickets so you can see as much as possible in a short time.